xenocrat/chyrp-lite/README.markdown

 ## What is Chyrp Lite?

-Chyrp Lite is an ultra-lightweight fork of the [Chyrp](http://chyrp.net/) blogging engine.
+Chyrp Lite is an ultra-lightweight blogging engine, written in PHP.

 ## What can Chyrp Lite do for me?
 With Chyrp Lite you can run your own blog on your own web server with minimal fuss.
-Chyrp Lite provides a beautiful default blog theme and a friendly administration environment, both fully compatible with desktop computers and mobile devices, thanks to the power of responsive HTML5.
+Chyrp Lite provides two beautiful blog themes and a friendly administration environment, all fully navigable on desktop computers and mobile devices, thanks to the power of responsive HTML5.
+Semantic markup and comprehensive ARIA labelling ensure your blog will be accessible to visitors who use assistive technologies.

 Chyrp Lite is powered by a unique Feathers system that allows you to make your blog whatever you want it to be: you can have a traditional blog, a tumbleblog, or add oodles of customisation and build a fully-featured web publishing platform.
 With the addition of the bundled Homepage module you can use Chyrp Lite as the CMS for a static website, with blogging features on the side.